HowTo: pxlBlck – Install and configure the pxlBlck plugin

 Configure WiFi access data

-Activate and configure the pxlBlck plugin
+Activating and configuring the pxlBlck plugin

 After you have entered the IP address in the address bar, you should land on the overview page shown.